davegimo/RemoteControlService/README.md

 ## Idea

-The idea is to create a cheap monitoring system that sends messages and photos on Telegram whenever somebody enters in a room
+The idea is to create a cheap monitoring system that sends messages and photos on Telegram whenever somebody enters in a room using IOT hardware devices.

 ## Presentation
 You can check the SlideShare presentation --da caricare--[here](https://www.slideshare.net/DavideGimondo/ibm-watson-iot)